 Information for service providers and Primary Health Networks

-Depression and anxiety are the most common mental health conditions in Australia.
+Anxiety and depression are the most common mental health conditions in Australia.

-Nearly three million Australians live with depression and/or anxiety, which affect their wellbeing, personal relationships, career and productivity.1 Only 35 per cent of Australians with anxiety and depression access treatment.2 Men are less likely to seek help than women, with only 1 in 4 men who experience anxiety or depression accessing treatment.3
+Nearly three million Australians live with anxiety and/or depression, which affect their wellbeing, personal relationships, career and productivity.1 Only 35 per cent of Australians with anxiety and depression access treatment.2 Men are less likely to seek help than women, with only 1 in 4 men who experience anxiety or depression accessing treatment.3

 There are many different reasons why people are not seeking support.
 It can be a matter of where they live, the cost or the stigma they feel.
 Some people feel that they aren’t ‘sick enough’ to see a doctor and some are unaware of their options.
 For others, it just seems too hard.

-NewAccess is a way to improve access to Low Intensity CBT (Cognitive Behavioural Therapy) for people with mild to moderate depression and anxiety.
+NewAccess is a way to improve access to Low Intensity CBT (Cognitive Behavioural Therapy) for people with mild to moderate anxiety and depression.

 Key features of NewAccess:

-- Improves psychological wellbeing by offering assisted and/or self-guided Low Intensity Cognitive Behavioural Therapy to Australian adults with mild to moderate depression and anxiety, who are not currently accessing existing mental health services.
+- Improves psychological wellbeing by offering assisted and/or self-guided Low Intensity Cognitive Behavioural Therapy to Australian adults with mild to moderate anxiety and depression, who are not currently accessing existing mental health services.